ebarten/knowledge-base/windows/powershell/README.md

 The network name cannot be found.
 ```
 We would like to catch the 67 error code so that we could handle it.
+Have a look at net-use.ps1 script in the current folder.
+It includes execution instructions as well as explaination and excpected output.